Dousman Stagecoach Inn Museum Gardens

 When researching the types of veggies grown in the 1880s, Master Gardeners learned that 100 heads of cabbage would have been planted for each family member.

 A fresh approach uses old-time plants in a small space garden.
 One large square is devoted to potatoes.
 Herbs, vegetables and flowers are in the other squares.
-Flowers were added for fun.
-Some flowers, such as Lady’s Mantle and Lavender, are herbs.
+Flowers were planted by pioneer women to brighten up their homes.
+Some flowers, such as lavender, are herbs.

 The Perennial Garden